Softnet-Free/softnet-ms/docs/public/index.md

 ![]({{ site.baseurl }}{% link assets/images/image_public.2_7.png %})

-All client entities created in the “Public services” section for an anonymous user then appear in the “Guest Clients by EMail” section and can be managed in the way described in the "[Guest client management by anonymous users]({{ site.baseurl }}{% link docs/guest/stateful.md %}#1112-guest-client-management-by-anonymous-users)" section.
+All client entities created in the “Public services” section by an anonymous user then appear in the “Guest Clients by EMail” section and can be managed in the way described in the "[Guest client management by anonymous users]({{ site.baseurl }}{% link docs/guest/stateful.md %}#1112-guest-client-management-by-anonymous-users)" section.